 What is Autism?
 The answer to this question may depend on your point of view.
 The medical perspective tends to regard autism as a disorder.
 The Neurodivergent perspective does not presume a disorder, but proposes that Autism is a common neurological variant.
 If a disability is associated with Autism, the medical model indicates that the disability arises directly as a result of neurological differences.
 The Neurodivergent community proposes a social model of disability where Autistic people and others with neurocognitive differences are primarily disadvantaged by a society that wasn’t designed for them.
-Both perspectives agree than genetic neurological differences are involved.
+Both perspectives agree that genetic neurological differences are involved.

 Here is a concise definition of Autism Spectrum Disorder based on the current DSM-5 diagnostic scheme1.
 Autism is classified as a neurodevelopmental disorder which means that the brain develops atypically and a disease process is involved.